MarcarianS/cs1440-marcarian-shelby-assn1/README.md

-Python's documentation- verified syntax for the count() function learned the "in" operator for grep verified syntax for remove()
+Python's documentation- verified syntax for the count() function learned the "in" operator for grep verified syntax for remove() learned about the existence of enumerate

+StackOverflow- Figured out how to tell if a file is at EOF
+- Learned syntax for enumerate
 ## Overview

 A client has sought DuckieCorp's services to process a large quantity of textual data.
 Specifically, the data is in the form of a Comma Separated Values (CSV) file which is far too large to load as a spreadsheet in an application such as LibreOffice Calc or Microsoft Excel.